 |Seattle||Woodland Park Zoo*|

 Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, New York, Phoenix, San Diego and Seattle.
-Coursework occurs at Master Institutions and on the web.
+Coursework occurs online with experiential learning at affiliated institutions.

 The AIP Master’s can be completed part-time while working.
 It’s designed for educators and a broad range of professionals from non-profit, business, and government settings.

 Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Biology (see Program Details).
 MA and MAT candidates go through the Advanced Inquiry Program together.